vk2diy/adxi/doc/class-e-pa/README.md

 High quality (eg. `C0G`) capacitors should be selected with low equivalent series resistance (ESR) and equivalent series inductance (ESL).

 After looking around, it seems the value attempted (~220uH) is far too high and was misplaced.
 Looking at [this calculator](https://3roam.com/rf-choke-calculator/), plugging in the values 50 ohms / 500 ohms, 450MHz, it recommends 176.844nH.
 This is much closer to a range reasonably obtained using surface mount components.
+Perhaps I mistook 220nH for 220uH!

 #### Resonator